Q. I want to use the Client Only install option. Why does the dialog for choosing the data folder show no mapped drives?

 (or File | Repair table).

-There is a Flash demo that shows how to do a backup and repair.
-Click here to view it.
+There is a video available that shows how to do a backup and repair.
+Click here.

 If after trying all these solutions you still have problems, you can